mrhelloboy/hugo-theme-seven-demo/content/posts/2023-06-28-getting-started-with-multi-module-workspaces.md

 tags: ["go", "go.work", "multi module"]
 URL: ""
 is_recommend: true
+description: This tutorial introduces the basics of multi-module workspaces in Go.
+With multi-module workspaces, you can tell the Go command that you’re writing code in multiple modules at the same time and easily build and run code in those modules.
+In this tutorial, you’ll create two modules in a shared multi-module workspace, make changes across those modules, and see the results of those changes in a build.
 ---

 This tutorial introduces the basics of multi-module workspaces in Go.
 With multi-module workspaces, you can tell the Go command that you’re writing code in multiple modules at the same time and easily build and run code in those modules.